thomasrobertgee/recipe-app/README.md

 - **Full User Authentication:** Users can register, log in, and maintain a persistent session using JWTs.
 - **Google OAuth 2.0 Login:** Users can sign up or log in using their Google accounts.
-- **New User Onboarding:** A multi-step modal guides new users through setting up their profile preferences (household size, budget, dietary needs, cuisines, skill level).
+- **New User Onboarding:** A multi-step modal guides new users through setting up their profile preferences (household size, budget, dietary needs, cuisines, skill level, and **postcode**).
+- **Location-Based Filtering:** The app uses the consumer's postcode to filter and display specials from local suppliers in their area.
 - **Global Navbar Search:** A persistent search bar in the main navbar (for consumers) allows searching across recipes, ingredients, and today's specials.
 Displays a quick dropdown with top results and links to a full search results page.
 - **Dedicated Search Results Page:** A `/search` page displays all results for a query, organized into tabs for Recipes, Specials, and Ingredients, with clickable result tiles.
 - **Improved Dashboard:** A personalized hub featuring: